 Curriculum Description: Resources for each terminology lesson (“step”) include online and PDF study guides/reference documents, a variety of practice activities and quizzes, culminating in a medical terminology test.
 Each body system lesson includes an overview, vocabulary list, instructional video and practice activities.
 A final body system test is also provided.
 Also includes audio instruction on correct pronunciation of terms and correct word stress.

 Curriculum Pluses: Allows for independent study by a learner either in preparation for a medical terminology course or while in a course, to reinforce course content.
 Resources teach concepts, provide practice and assess learning.
 Practice activities help learners master material that is above their current reading/language level.
 A 77-slide medical terminology tutorial is excellent and provides several quizzes.
 Reference guides and videos are especially useful for learners, and could be used by an instructor in class as well.
 Builds skills for website navigation and independent online learning.

 Curriculum Drawbacks: Course overview and objectives are not provided for the learner.
 Some reading material is high for the target student population.
-Navigation of Learner Web can be difficult for the independent learner until familiar with the platform.
 Does not include career exploration or transition skills (these are likely covered in the face-to-face course).

 Author: Saint Paul ABE / Saint Paul College FastTrac partnership

 Published: 2011 (note: updated on an ongoing basis)